ouroborostechnologies/chalk-talk-web/public/terms-and-conditions.md

 ## 1. Introduction
 Welcome to Chalk-Talk.
 By using this mobile messaging application (the "App"), you agree to be bound by these Terms and Conditions (the "Terms").
 If you do not agree to these Terms, please do not use the App.

+Important Note: *There is absolutely ~no tolerance~ for objectionable content or abusive users*

 ## 2. Eligibility
 You must be at least 13 years old to use this App.
 By using the App, you represent and warrant that you meet this age requirement.